luismiguelcruz/yoti-sdk-backend-test/README.md

 * is a web service
 * must run on Mac OS X or Linux (x86-64)
-* must be written in Java
+* must be written in any of the languages that we support with our SDKs (Java, C#, Python, Ruby, PHP, Node, Go)
 * can make use of any existing open source libraries that don't directly address the problem statement (use your best judgement).

 Send us: